jrnold/qss-tidy/docs/probability.md

 #> [1] 0.75
 ```

-Sample from a uniform distribution, and convert to a
+Sample from a uniform distribution, and convert to a probability:

 ```r
 sims <- 1000